Kurt Wallander: Novels

 It was intended as the first of a spinoff trilogy.
 However Mankell was so distraught after the suicide of Johanna Sällström, the actress playing the character at the time in the Swedish TV series, that he decided to abandon the series after only the first novel.

 The order that the novels occur in the timeline of the series is shown below (with the title of the English translation shown in parentheses).
-Note that there is some overlap in the timeline among the novels as there are three separate series.